 Firstly, check that you’re not affected by any of the reasons listed above.
 If you are, you should have an idea of how to solve any issues.

-Next, talk to a professional mortgage broker as they should be able to diagnose what went wrong and help you fix any issues.
+Next, talk to a professional mortgage broker as they should be able to diagnose what went wrong and help you fix any issues that lead to you having your mortgage application declined.
 They will be able to suggest who is the ideal lender for your situation and help you to apply.